 This information can sometimes help emergency personnel find a cause for problems such as breathing difficulties and hives.

-It is also extremely important for emergency personnel to be told of any health problems or illnesses your child has had.
+It is also very important for emergency personnel to be told of any health problems or illnesses a child has had.
 For example, does your child have diabetes, a bleeding disorder, or asthma?
-These pre-existing conditions can have a huge impact on which tests and treatments are administered in an emergency.
+These pre-existing conditions can have a huge effect on which tests and treatments are used in an emergency.

 Don't forget to include the dates and surgeries a child has had — this can be important to the course of treatment in an emergency.